Keto Diet Plan: How to Burn Fat with a High-Fat, Low-Carb Lifestyle

 But what does it all mean for us?

-Although I don’t think that’s where the name comes from, it’s short for ketosis, but it certainly fits the ars poetics of Keto, which is how you burn fat with this high-fat, low-carb lifestyle.
+Although I don’t think that’s where the name comes from—it’s short for ketosis—it certainly fits the ars poetics of Keto, which is how you burn fat with this high-fat, low-carb lifestyle.

 By scientific definition, a ketogenic diet – commonly known as a keto diet – is a low-carbohydrate, high-fat diet designed to induce a state of ketosis in the body.